Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 The Game Boy has **8 KB of RAM**, which is four times what the NES had, but its graphics pipeline is more limited in other ways.
 The display runs at **160×144 pixels** with only **4 shades of gray**, and due to the green-tinted LCD on the original hardware, the image appears slightly greenish rather than true black and white.
 All graphics calculations are handled by the CPU, then passed to a dedicated PPU for rendering.
 Audio has four channels: two pulse waves, a wave channel, and a noise channel, one fewer than the NES, and with no DPCM sample channel at all.

 #### What I Played
+Castlevania: The Adventure (1989).
+This is the first Castlevania on a handheld.
+I played through all four stages.
+I also briefly tried Castlevania II: Belmont's Revenge (1991) for comparison - it is notably better, and that comparison ended up being useful.

 #### Observations